zhang98striving/b-hive-timing/README.md

 ## Setup
 1) Clone the repository to your machine.

-2) All necessary packages and dependencies for a Linux system are provided by the conda environment file `env.txt`.
+2) All necessary packages and dependencies for a Linux system are provided by the conda environment file `env.yml`.
 For more information on how to install conda and how to create the provided environment, have a look at the [conda user guide](https://conda.io/projects/conda/en/latest/user-guide/index.html).

 ## Configuration
 1) Everytime you want to use the framework, you need to source `setup.sh` by executing